korykiai/core/doc/kql_usage.md

 Keyword **FETCH** is followed by a colon separated list of expressions the query should give as result-columns.

-Each return-expression can have an optional header.
+Each FETCH-expression can have an optional header.

 ### ORDER-Clause